bparanj/crystal/electronics/experiments/queue/band-pass-filter.md

-To design a band-pass filter experiment using Tinkercad, you can create a simple RC-RC band-pass filter.
+A band-pass filter experiment using a simple RC-RC band-pass filter.
 This filter allows a specific range of frequencies to pass while attenuating frequencies outside this range.

 PENDING